vascocosta/bargo/README.md

 The final step builds your project by merging `src/main.bas` with all the dependencies/modules your project uses into a single file called `age.bas` at the root of your project folder and automatically numbering the lines for you.

 In this simple example there's only `src/utils.bas`, but you could use any number of dependencies/modules.
-For each dependency/module you should create a bas file with the name of that dependency/module inside `src` and add the name to the `[dependencies]` section of `Bargo.toml`, plus its vesion.
+For each dependency/module you should create a bas file with the name of that dependency/module inside `src` and add the name to the `[dependencies]` section of `Bargo.toml`, plus its version.
 For now the version isn't important, but it will be used in the future.
 For example, if you were to add another dependency/module called `math`, you would need to create `src/math.bas` with math related procedures/functions and then add `math = "0.1.0"` to `Bargo.toml` under the `[dependencies]` section.

 Below you can see a listing of all the files used in this example, plus the final source code of `age.bas` that is generated for you.